Why Is My Face Red?

 If blushing is a frequent and embarrassing problem for you, you can get help for it.
 Cognitive behavioral therapy, which teaches you to be more aware of your thoughts and feelings, can help control this type of blushing.
 Your doctor could also prescribe medicine that improves your body's response to stress.

-Around the time that a woman's periods stop for good, she can have hot flashes.
+Around the time that a woman's periods stop for good, they can have hot flashes.
 These sudden rushes of heat happen because of changes in hormones and in the part of the brain that controls body temperature.

-Hot flashes are often most intense on your face, neck and chest.
+Hot flashes are often most intense on your face, neck, and chest.
 You could also have: